boris-yegorov-8/tispr.github.io/source/_posts/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar.markdown

 twitter-url: https://twitter.com/AndreyPitsko
 ---

-In one very sunny and nice day we got the next requirement from our Product Owner: "*I want to change a bit design of our application, to make application more beautiful and exciting*".
+One day, our product owner requested the following: "*I want to make our application more exciting and visually attractive, by slightly chaging the design*".

-We understood out task:"we should do rounded corners over UITabBar"
+Our task:"To create rounded corners over the UITabBar"
 ![goal in detail]({{ root_url }} /images/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar/goal2.png)

 Let's code

-First my idea: we can set cornerRadius in all our controllers of UITabBarController:
+The first approach: Set cornerRadius in all our the controllers of the UITabBarController:
 ```
     view.layer.cornerRadius = 8.0

 ```

-But result was expected.
-We got rounded corners on top of my views as well:
+But the result was as expected: Rounded corners on top of my views as well:
 ![eror one]({{ root_url }} /images/2015-09-01-how-create-rounded-corners-on-top-of-uitabbar/step_1.png)

-Second my idea: we can try to use masks
+The second attempt: Use masks
 ```
         let roundedPath = UIBezierPath(roundedRect: bounds, byRoundingCorners: corners, cornerRadii: CGSize(width: radius, height: radius))
         let maskLayer = CAShapeLayer()